Summer break is here!

 Even if it feels like the past year (or two) was a complete loss, choose not to be overwhelmed.
 Truly!
 For one thing, the amount of loss can probably be overcome much more easily than what it feels like.
 And for another thing, you must start where your child is and work forward.
 Dwelling on how bad things are makes it more difficult to proceed forward.
 Focus on progress, not deficits!

 There are SO many things you can accomplish in 10 minutes a day!
-Here are some suggestions for kids in the elementary grades (ages 6 -10), but you can easily modify these for middle schoolers as well.
+Here are some suggestions for kids in the elementary grades (ages 6 -10):

 • Memorize addition, subtraction, multiplication, or division facts.
 The Math-U-See website has a free online drill program and a free worksheet tool!
 Note that the levels for the worksheets start at first grade.
 Alpha = first grade, and so on.
 I’m sure there are lots of other online tools, but this is what we use.